Cadash: Ports

 In the early 1990s, Cadash was ported to the TurboGrafx-16 (in 1991) and the Sega Genesis (1992).
 Both home console versions of Cadash eliminated the time limit that existed in the original arcade version.

 The TurboGrafx-16 (PC Engine) version of Cadash, which was translated into English by Working Designs, implemented many changes to the original game, including agility, defense, spell costs and damage, to better balance the characters.
 Formerly challenging characters such as the fighter and mage were greatly enhanced to rival and even surpass the priestess.
 To accommodate the differences in hardware power, the levels were divided into large rooms and halls connected by doors and corridors, whereas the arcade game used large, seamless levels.
 The PC Engine version features colorful, new designs and graphics that are a sharp contrast from the darker shades used in the arcade and Genesis versions.
 The PC Engine version does not allow any continuing in one-player mode, although dead allies could be revived at inns in two-player mode.

 The Genesis port excluded two of the four playable classes, keeping only the fighter and mage.
 The port was not entirely accurate although the graphics were similar, albeit with a much darker palette.
 The giant kelp boss was removed entirely from this version.
 The healing value of herbs, damage from enemies, enemy AI and many more aspects of the game were altered.
 This is the only version of Cadash where the player can buy elixirs, which serve as extra lives, in item shops.

 The Japanese and US versions of the original arcade game are much more difficult than the other versions.
 The most noticeable changes are that the player can only carry half as many herbs and antidotes, and herbs are considerably more expensive to buy.
 The price of sleeping at an inn increases from 50 to 200 to 1,000 to 6,000 to 30,000 gold with each subsequent stay, while in the overseas versions the maximum price for staying at an inn remains at 5,000 gold.
 The hidden Dragon Amulet only rewards 10,000 gold, as opposed to the maximum amount of 65,535 in the other versions.
 As for differences in character gameplay, the priestess's Recover Time spell adds only 30 seconds to the game's timer, as opposed to a full minute in the other versions.
 Finally, bosses have much more health in the Japanese and US versions of Cadash, which is easily apparent by comparing the number of attacks (such as the Mage's Explosion spell) required to defeat the bosses.

 Reception

 In Japan, Game Machine listed Cadash on their May 1, 1990 issue as being the most-successful table arcade unit of the month.
+It was released for the PC-Engine on January 18, 1991.

 In North America, the arcade game was critically well received by RePlay magazine in early 1990.